helidon-io/helidon/lra/README.md

 will be reused as the key for AQ message properties and Kafka headers that will be used for LRA functionality.

-The only signatures that will be supported in the initial release are those that take and/or return Message objects Ie, no Publisher/PublisherBuilder nor Subscriber/SubscriberBuilder nor Completions nor raw payloads Inversely put, only these signatures will be supported... public Message messagingMethod(Message msg) public void messagingMethod(Message msg)
+The only signatures that will be supported in the initial release are those that take and/or return Message objects Ie, no Publisher/PublisherBuilder nor Subscriber/SubscriberBuilder nor CompletionStage nor raw payloads Inversely put, only these signatures will be supported... public Message messagingMethod(Message msg) public void messagingMethod(Message msg)